 Reminder: this lens is not for full-frame DSLRs.
 It's for cameras with the APS-C sized sensor.

-The Canon 60mm f2.8 macro is the lens I recommend as the best for someone just starting to explore macro photography.
+The Canon 60mm f2.8 macro is the lens I recommend as the best for someone like you who is just starting to explore macro photography.

 It's a lot more glass than the 60mm f2.8 but it's well worth the extra weight and the larger price tag.